 Japanese psyllids only feed on Japanese knotweed.
 Their introduction into the environment by the not-for-profit CABI continues to be observed for results.
 Thus far, the insects have survived winter and provide some hope.

-For more information about our services for treating, eradicating, and removing Japanese Knotweed, get in touch with TP Knotweed today by calling 0800 389 1911 or by contacting us online.
+For more information about our services for treating and removing Japanese knotweed, get in touch with TP knotweed today by calling 0800 389 1911 or by contacting us online.